OM-ALONI/TransitOps/README.md

 A centralized fleet management system built for a hackathon, July 2026.
 Handles the full lifecycle of transport operations — vehicles, drivers, trips, maintenance, fuel, expenses, and analytics.
-All Indian.

 ---